Anders Sveaas' Almennyttige Fond

 • A. Stradivarius cello from 1707, "Boni-Hegar": Currently on loan to Andreas Brantelid

-• A. Stradivarius violin from 1710: Currently on to Ludvig Gudim
+• A. Stradivarius violin from 1710: Currently on loan to Ludvig Gudim

 • A. Stradivarius violin from 1725, Cremona, "Duke of Cambridge, Spohr, ex.
 Camilla Wicks": Currently on loan to Johan Dalene